-In mid-1900, it was purchased from Charles Flint by cotton merchant Isaac Rand Thomas and his wife, Gertrude Stewart (Fabyan) Thomas.
-The sale was reported by the Boston Globe on July 6, 1900.
+On June 30, 1900, 134 Marlborough was acquired from Charles Flint by cotton merchant Isaac Rand Thomas.
+He and his wife, Gertrude Stewart (Fabyan) Thomas, made it their home.
 They previously had lived in Brookline.
-They continued to live at 134 Marlborough until 1907 when they purchased and moved to 303 Commonwealth.
+They continued to live at 134 Marlborough during the 1906-1907 winter season, after which they moved to 303 Commonwealth.

 Edward Bayley was affiliated with the shipping firm of Henry W. Peabody & Company, a partner in the Boston Office, which dealt primarily in hemp, sisal, and other fibers.

 In January of 1931, Edward Bayley purchased 136 Marlborough.
 It appears that he left the house vacant until he sold it in August of 1935.

 Edward Bayley died in July of 1936.
 Mary Bayley continued to live at 134 Marlborough until her death in 1956.